HaikuArchives/IMKit/ReadMe.txt

 IM Kit - ReadMe
 ===============

-IM Kit is a kit for Haiku and Zeta (BeOS R5 should be supported to, but we don't have developers and testers available) that connects to instant messaging networks such as Jabber, GoogleTalk, MSN, ICQ, AIM and Yahoo and creates a connection between your contacts and People files.
+IM Kit is a kit for Haiku and Zeta (BeOS R5 is no longer supported) that connects to instant messaging networks such as Jabber, GoogleTalk, MSN, ICQ, AIM and Yahoo and creates a connection between your contacts and People files.

 == Building the code ==